eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.hue/README.md

 ## Supported Things

-The Hue bridge is required as a "bridge" for accessing any other Hue devies.
+The Hue bridge is required as a "bridge" for accessing any other Hue devices.

 Almost all available Hue devices are supported by this binding.
 This includes not only the "friends of Hue", but also products like the LivingWhites adapter.
 Additionally, it is possible to use Osram Lightify bulbs as well as other ZigBee LightLink compatible products like e.g. the [GE bulb](http://gelinkbulbs.com/).
 Please note that the devices need to be registered with the Hue bridge before it is possible for this binding to use them.

-The hue binding supports all five types of lights of the Hue system: [Supported lights](http://www.developers.meethue.com/documentation/supported-lights).
+The Hue binding supports all five types of lights of the Hue system: [Supported lights](http://www.developers.meethue.com/documentation/supported-lights).
 These are:

 | Light type              | ZigBee Device ID | Thing type |
 |-------------------------|------------------|------------|